Dr Yongde Xia

 - Various novel nanostructured functional porous materials, including microporous and mesoporous materials and advanced functional mesoporous materials with tunable structural ordering, textural properties and morphologies.

 - Advanced hybrid materials, especially structurally well-ordered inorganic-inorganic and organic-inorganic nano-hybrid and nanocomposites.

-- Applications of various nanostructured porous functional materials and related advanced or hierarchical functional materials in energy gases storage (Particularly for hydrogen storage, CO2 capture and storage), fuel cell, battery and sensor.
+- Applications of various nanostructured porous functional materials or composites and related advanced functional materials and nanocomposites in adsorption, catalysis, electrochemical energy storage and conversion in supercapacitors, water splitting, fuel cells, batteries and sensors.